dixslyf/mnist-digits-nb-nn/report/report.typ

 The outer loop estimates the generalized performance of the models.
 Each iteration trains the model on 4 of the 5 folds and evaluates it on the remaining fold.

+The training and validation sets were combined to form an auxiliary set with 60,000 samples.
+The reason for combining them is to have more data for the performance estimation.
+It is important to note that combining them does not leak any validation data to the training procedure since we are using $k$-fold cross-validation and not holdout validation, so each trained model is still evaluated on unseen data.
+In theory, performing $k$-fold cross-validation provides a more unbiased estimate of the models' performance.

 The performance of the naive Bayes classifier was evaluated by calculating:
 (a)~mean accuracy on the outer train folds and